 In my experience I have found that vintage mono records can sound excellent when played with both 1-mil and 0.7-mil styli.
 Below are two audio clips comparing playback of a vintage mono LP with both options:

 Though my research was certainly not all-inclusive, my findings suggest that mono LPs mastered prior to around 1970 were made with the intention of being played with a 1-mil stylus, while mono LPs cut after mono was no longer a commercially viable format (around 1970) are intended for play with a modern 0.7-mil stylus.
 I think a good guiding principle would be the following: If the original commercial release of a record was either mono only or included a mono version, any copy made from the original mono mastering metalwork for that album was in all likelihood made to be played with a 1-mil stylus.
-In light of this, the year 1970 isn’t terribly important.
-It’s only intended to serve as a rough guideline for when record labels collectively stopped releasing albums in mono.
+In light of this, the year 1970 isn’t terribly important and only intended to serve as a rough guideline for when record labels collectively stopped releasing albums in mono.

 In a perfect world, we all would have both stylus sizes at our disposal so we could choose how to play our vintage mono records on a case-by-case basis.
 But for many collectors, owning an additional cartridge with a 1-mil stylus is a luxury that cannot be afforded.
 To those collectors, I say from experience that your current 0.7-mil stylus is sure to track your vintage mono LPs without compromise.
 And for the die-hard vintage mono collectors out there who use a 1-mil stylus exclusively, you need not worry about playing your vintage mono LPs made in the 1960s with your current option, as they were in all likelihood intended for play with a 1-mil tip.